lyhistory/lyhistory.github.io/docs/vuepress/docs/software/network/network.md

 VPNs are Virtual Private Servers that encrypt all of a users’ web activity and device IP addresses.
 Typically, they come in the form of either an app or a browser extension.
 ![VPN](/docs/docs_image/software/network/vpn.jpg)

+VPN如何工作：
+1) The vpn client establishes a connection to the server.
+2) Both ends verify what they are.
+3) Then the client and the server  exchange what are called “public keys” – they’re like one-way equations that allow you to encrypt data, but not decrypt it.
+4) The client takes the server’s public key and uses it to make your data unreadable to ISPs, hackers, and other malicious actors.
+5) The data travels to the server, which uses its own private key to make that data usable.
+6) The server sends the decrypted data to the website or service you wanted to reach.
+The server also puts its own IP address (like an online street address) on the data, so your online destination thinks you’re connecting from the server’s location – very handy when bypassing geo-blocking.
+7) When something is sent to you, the server grabs it, uses the client’s public key to encrypt it, and sends it your way for the client to decrypt.

 VPN协议：PPTP，L2TP，OpenVPN，IPSec。其中L2TP和PPTP作为最老牌的vpn，是工作在OSI七层模型的数据链路层

 A Proxy server, on the other hand, is a computer that stands between the user and their server that hides only their device IP address, not all of their web activity.
 It also works on one website or app, not several.